 White Tara Meditation Group originally started in Wolvercote, Oxford, evolving out of Ringu Tulku’s yearly visits, to provide a continuity in which to meet and practice together.
-We are part of the Bodhicharya & Bodhicharya UK umbrella and now meet online twice a month on Sundays.
+We are part of the Bodhicharya & Bodhicharya UK umbrella and now meet online once or twice a month on Sundays.
 The format of our gatherings includes: silent sitting practice, listening to a recorded teaching by Ringu Tulku, discussing what we hear in the teaching, relating it to our own lives and experience, and seeing where that takes us each time.
-And one of our meetings we practice the full White Tara sadhana together too.
+And we practice the full White Tara sadhana together each meeting, exploring different aspects of it.

-In 2015, after we had been meeting for several years, Ringu Tulku came and gave the empowerment of White Tara at the barn in Wolvercote where we usually meet.
-Since then, the group has also learned and practised the formal Sadhana of White Tara as well.
-We hold separate meetings specifically dedicated to studying and practising this together once a month.
+In 2015, after we had been meeting for several years, Ringu Tulku came and gave the empowerment of White Tara at the barn in Wolvercote where we originally used to meet.
+Since then, the group has learned and practised the formal Sadhana of White Tara.
+In 2022 Ringu Tulku's teachings on White Tara were published by Bodhicharya in book form, see below.

 Format: